11 Most Interesting Colombian Christmas Traditions

 These are slightly different from buñuelos you might find in Mexico or other Spanish speaking countries which are a bit more like donuts.

-In Colombia, they sort of resemble giant donut holes but are more savory and salty with just a hint of sweetness.
+In Colombia, they sort of resemble giant donut holes, but they are more savory and salty with just a hint of sweetness.

 They are notoriously difficult to fry correctly and get them to hold their form.
 That’s because you have to get the temperature of the oil just right so that they don’t fall apart but also don’t burn.